 Your company’s computer system has a lot of different components.
 There is the physical hardware, the software on the computer, the network that connects them, your online presence, and backup and disaster recovery.

-Although these may all just seem like “computer things,” they are all quite different and even a great IT specialist may not know all of these fields because each of them is very complex.
-You need to ask which of these things your IT specialist can cover and what can they do if there is an issue in something they didn’t.
+Although these may all just seem like computer terminology, they are all quite different and even a great IT specialist may not know all of these fields because each of them is very complex.
+You need to ask which of these areas your IT specialist can cover, as well as referrals for areas they can’t.
 For example, a network administrator might not be able to fix your computer’s motherboard but should have a contact who can.

 3. Security and Documentation